PROFIT MARGIN: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
 Accounts Receivable to Sales for ECOL was 20.07% last year, while for this year it is 21.70%.
 Although the AR to sales is rising, it is below the max 30% that is allowed.
 The investor can still consider the stock if all other criteria appear very attractive.

-ECOL's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.
+ECOL's trailing twelve-month Debt/Equity ratio (163.65%) is too high, according to this methodology.
+You can find other more superior companies that do not have to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]